Salmon River Reservoir

 On Jackson Road, off Orwell-Redfield Road 5½ miles west of the hamlet of Redfield.
 Concrete ramp.
 Parking for 22 cars and trailers.

 County Route 17 south of the hamlet of Redfield.
 Gravel ramp.
 Parking for 6 cars and trailers.

 County Route 17 in the hamlet of Redfield, across the road from Hayes Drive.
 Concrete ramp.
 Parking for 20 cars and trailers.

 In the hamlet of Redfield, the public access site features an observation and fishing platform that overlooks the Salmon River Reservoir in the Salmon River State Forest.
 The platform is connected to designated accessible parking via a short hardened-surface access route.
 When the water level is high, it is possible to fish from the platform.
 The fishable season usually runs from ice melt through June or July, depending on precipitation.
 Full listing of DEC's Accessible Recreation Destinations.

 General Fishing Information

-The main gamefish in the reservoir are largemouth and smallmouth bass, but brown, brook and rainbow trout are also occasionally caught.
+The main gamefish in the reservoir are largemouth and smallmouth bass, but walleye, brown, brook and rainbow trout are also occasionally caught.
 Black crappie, yellow perch and bluegill can also be found in the reservoir.
 Fishing the woody structure along the shoreline and the many submerged stumps is a good way to begin your search for the black bass.
 Good baits are rubber worms, spinnerbaits and lipless crankbaits.